codecentric/cxf-spring-boot-starter/README.md

 # Features include:

-* Generating all necessary Java-Classes using JAX-B from your WSDL/XSDs (using the complementing Maven plugin [cxf-spring-boot-starter-maven-plugin]
+* __Generating all necessary Java-Classes__ using JAX-B from your WSDL/XSDs (using the complementing Maven plugin [cxf-spring-boot-starter-maven-plugin]
-* Booting up Apache CXF within Spring Context with 100% pure Java-Configuration
+* Booting up Apache CXF within Spring Context with __100% pure Java-Configuration__
+* __Complete automation of Endpoint initialization__ - no need to configure Apache CXF Endpoints, that´s all done for you automatically based upon the WSDL and the generated Java-Classes (bringing up a nice [Spring Boot 1.4.x Failure Message](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html#_startup_failure) if you missed something :) )
 * Customize SOAP service URL and the title of the CXF generated Service site
-* Configure CXF to use slf4j and serve Logging-Interceptors, to log only the SOAP-Messages onto console
+* __Configures CXF to use slf4j__ and serve Logging-Interceptors, to log only the SOAP-Messages onto console
-* Extract the SoapMessages for processing in ELK-Stack, like [docker-elk](https://github.com/jonashackt/docker-elk)
+* __Extract the SoapMessages__ for processing in __ELK-Stack__, like [docker-elk](https://github.com/jonashackt/docker-elk)
-* Tailor your own custom SOAP faults, that comply with the exceptions defined inside your XML schema
+* Tailor your own __custom SOAP faults__, that comply with the exceptions defined inside your XML schema
-* SOAP Testing-Framework: With XmlUtils to easy your work with JAX-B class handling & a SOAP Raw Client to Test malformed XML against your Endpoints
+* SOAP Testing-Framework: With __XmlUtils__ to easy your work with JAX-B class handling & a __SOAP Raw Client__ to Test malformed XML against your Endpoints

 # Documentation